-And as it has done for certain parts of Thailand.
-So when some think of Thailand these days, their assumption is that everywhere has just too many tourists.
-Well as someone who knows Thailand very well from living there for a number of years, to working closely with the country’s tourism infrastructure professionally, I can absolutely say that that is not true.
-It doesn’t take much effort to get away from the very touristy parts, and discover the real Thailand.
+So when some think of Thailand these days, their assumption is that everywhere has far too many tourists, travellers, call them, us, yourselves, what you will.
+As someone who knows Thailand well, from living there for a number of years, to working closely with the country’s tourism infrastructure professionally, I can totally say that that is not true.
+It takes little effort and imagination to get away from the very touristy parts, and discover the real Thailand.
+As long as you don’t expect luxuries.
+If this is what you are seeking, travel has to be about the destination.

 As a sprawling city of over eight million people, it is logical that escaping the tourist areas of Bangkok should be easy.
 And it is.
-But it is also the case that many travellers will stay in certain areas such as Khao San Road for its convenience.
+But it is also the case that many travellers will stay in certain areas of the city, such as Khao San Road, for its convenience.

-This street and surrounding area is fun, and should be experienced, but it is also easy to escape the thousands of travellers that flock here every week.
-I lived in Bangkok for a number of years, and you can follow this link for some insider tips on the most interesting areas to visit in Bangkok.
+This street and surrounding area is so much fun, and should be experienced, but it is also easy to escape the thousands of travellers that flock here every week.
+I lived in Bangkok for a number of years, and you can follow this link (to follow) for some insider tips on the most interesting areas to visit in Bangkok.

 There are many islands in the south that we know today as being popular traveller destinations, but until relatively recently, the 80s, and for some of them, the 90s, were reasonably inaccessible.
 For example, Koh Pha Ngan, a now established tourist island still popular with backpackers but also with families and those seeking more than just a hard bed, fan and a hammock, in the early 1980s was seen as somewhere completely off-the-beaten path, whilst Koh Samui didn’t have many or any paved roads and only had a relatively small amount of basic traveller accommodation.
 Its airport opened in 1989, and for Koh Samui this changed everything quickly, for neighbouring islands, this also brought about change, although at a much slower pace.